cognitivefashion/slate/source/index.html.md

 height | The height of the bounding box. score | The confidence score (between 0 and 1) that the bounding box contains a person.

+# Complete the Look

+Given a fashion apparel suggest another apparel/accessory that goes well with it.

+Coming soon ...